yalland-ubi/yalland-docs/contracts-design.md

 # Yalland Project Smart Contracts Design
+## Yalland universal basic income overview
+The program is a public blockchain smart contract system managed by a decentralized community.
+Everyone can participate in the program, verifying himself as a unique person and receive points (tokens), which can be exchanged for products, services or fiat money on the open market.
+## Yalland Basic economic principles

 ## Roles
 - **Yalland UBI program member** - a unique person who has proved that he is a unique person and receives YALL tokens for the purchase of goods and services;